Online Energy Minimization Under A Peak Age of Information Constraint: Proof of Theorem

 \begin{remark} Since $\pi^g$ transmits each of the $y^g$ packets at a constant speed greater than $3W/D$, the energy consumed by $\pi^g$ in transmitting the $y^g$ number of packets is $E^g_y>y^gP(3W/D)D/3$. \end{remark}

-From Proposition \ref{prop:facts-min-energy-opt-frame} (Property 3), it follows that $\pi^\star$ delivers exactly one packet in each frame $i=0,1,2,...,m-1$.
-Thus, $\pi^\star$ transmits $m$ packets in interval $[0,T]$.\footnote{$\pi^\star$ should not transmit any packet in frame $m$ because by definition, $T$ lies in frame $m$, and hence, at the start of frame $m$, the deadline (end of frame $m$) is already greater than $T$.} Also, the length of each frame is less than $D$ (length of a period).
+From Proposition \ref{prop:facts-min-energy-opt-frame} (Property 3), it follows that $\pi^\star$ delivers exactly one packet in each frame $i=0,1,2,...,m-1$ ($\pi^\star$ does not transmit any packet in frame $m$ because by definition, $T$ lies in frame $m$, and hence, at the start of frame $m$, the deadline (end of frame $m$) is already greater than $T$).
+Thus, $\pi^\star$ transmits $m$ packets in interval $[0,T]$.
+Also, the length of each frame is less than $D$ (length of a period).
 Hence, the energy consumed by $\pi^\star$ in transmitting each of these $m$ packets is at least $P(W/D)D$.
-Next, we show in Lemma \ref{lemma:opt-consumes-E^g_y} that there exists a subset $\cZ$ of $y^g$ number of packets such that $\pi^\star$ consumes at least $E^g_y$ units of energy in transmitting the packets in $\cZ$. \begin{lemma} There exists a subset of packets $\cZ$ with cardinality $y^g$, such that $\pi^\star$ transmits all the packets in $\cZ$, and consumes at least $E^g_y$ units of energy in transmitting the packets in $\cZ$. \end{lemma} \begin{IEEEproof} Note that for $y^g=0$, the claim is trivially satisfied.
+Next, we show in Lemma \ref{lemma:opt-consumes-E^g_y} that out of these $m$ packets that $\pi^\star$ transmits completely, there exists a subset $\cZ$ consisting of $y^g$ number of packets, such that $\pi^\star$ consumes at least $E^g_y$ units of energy in transmitting the packets in $\cZ$ (where $y^g$ and $E_y^g$ are defined as in Remark \ref{remark:per-pkt-energy-greater-speed}). \begin{lemma} There exists a subset $\cZ$ consisting of $y^g$ number of packets such that $\pi^\star$ transmits all the packets in $\cZ$, and consumes at least $E^g_y$ units of energy while transmitting the packets in $\cZ$. \end{lemma} \begin{IEEEproof} Note that for $y^g=0$, the claim is trivially satisfied.
 So, for the rest of the proof, we assume $y^g\ge 1$.
 Recall that $\pi^g$ transmits $y^g$ number of packets at speed greater than $3W/D$, consuming $E^g_y$ units of energy.
 Without loss of generality, let the packets be indexed as $1,2,...,y^g$.
 Also, let $\pi^g$ transmits a packet $j\in\{1,2,...,y^g$\} over the time interval $U_j$, and consumes energy $e_j$ (in transmitting packet $j$).
 Since $\pi^g$ transmits only one packet at a time, $U_i\cap U_j=\phi$ for $i\ne j$.
 Therefore, to prove Lemma \ref{lemma:opt-consumes-E^g_y}, it is sufficient to show that in interval $U_j$ (for $j\in\{1,2,...,y^g\}$), $\pi^\star$ transmits at least one packet completely (entire $W$ bits), consuming at least $e_j$ units of energy.
 This follows from Lemma \ref{lemma:partitionAB} (in Appendix \ref{appendix:lemma-partitionAB}), where we show that for each packet $j$ that $\pi^g$ transmits with speed greater than $3W/D$, $\pi^\star$ transmits at least one packet $\hat{j}$ (where packet $j$ and $\hat{j}$ may be same) completely during the time interval when $\pi^g$ transmits packet $j$, at a constant speed at least equal to the constant speed with which $\pi^g$ transmits packet $j$. \end{IEEEproof} \begin{remark} $\pi^\star$ transmits a total of $m$ packets in interval $[0,T]$ (exactly one packet in each of the frames $0,1,2,...,m-1$).
 Also, from Lemma \ref{lemma:opt-consumes-E^g_y}, it follows that $\pi^\star$ transmits at least $y^g$ number of packets.
 Therefore, $y^g\le m$. \end{remark} Hence, the total energy consumed by $\pi^\star$ in interval $[0,T]$ is